iterative/dvc.org/content/docs/studio/get-started.md

    identified in your Git repository.
 In the figure above, you can see that `avg_prec` and `roc_auc` metrics are displayed.

-4. To create a new project, click on `Add a Project`.
+4. To connect to a new repository, click on `Add a Project`.
 All the organizations that you have access to will be listed.

     <admon type="info">